cilegordev/xfce4-polkit/README.md

 # Usage
 Make sure there's no other PolicyKit authentication agent running (if there is, `kill` them.)
-If you wish to use this by default, make sure `xfce-polkit` is the only authentication agent that is run at boot.
+If you wish to use this by default, make sure `xfce4-polkit` is the only authentication agent that is run at boot.